-Nurses from the Department of Specialty Nursing, Singapore General Hospital, a member of the SingHealth group, explain the different types of insulin.
+Nurses from the Department of Specialty Nursing at Singapore General Hospital (SGH) explain the different types of insulin.

 There are many types of insulin available in Singapore.
 The ones presented in this article represent what is presently registered and available in Singapore.

 Insulin is administered by subcutaneous (just under the skin) injection.
 Insulin should only be used when prescribed by a doctor and dose adjustments should be supervised.